0xPARC/0xparc-intro-book/easy/src/fhe3.typ

 $epsilon.alt$ is some vector with all its entries bounded by a bound
 $B$.
 (And similarly for $C_2$ and $mu_2$.)

-When we add two cyphertexts, the errors add:
+When we add two ciphertexts, the errors add:
 $ (C_1 + C_2) upright(bold(v)) = (mu_1 + mu_2) upright(bold(v)) + (epsilon.alt_1 + epsilon.alt_2) . $
 So the error on the sum will be bounded by $2 B$.